Book a Free Phone Consult

 Because yes, the guilt people feel is real.

-But so is the bravery it takes to keep living while holding grief.
-To make room for both.
+But so is the bravery it takes to keep living while holding so much grief and to make room for both.
+To carry what’s painful and still reach for what’s beautiful.

 So if you’ve been feeling torn lately between the pain of the world and the joy in your own life know that you’re not alone.
-And you’re not doing it wrong.

 ❤️❤️❤️🩹❤️🩹